 By LMG Calla Victoria

 Orchids (pronounced orkids) are breathtaking plants and the blooms can last several months.
 Orchids are of the botanical family of Orchidaceae and the most common variety of orchids is phalaenopsis; those are the ones you find at the florist, big box stores, and girls get as a wrist corsage for prom.
 However there are hundreds of orchids most are epiphytes (meaning they don’t require soil to survive), but a few are terrestrial.
 Most have no fragrance but a few have amazing strong aromas like vanilla.
 My favorite type of orchid variety is the Vanda.
-It has gigantic blooms almost three times the size of the blooms on the phalaenopsis, and the blooms, like with most orchids last for months.
+It has gigantic blooms almost three times the size of the blooms on the phalaenopsis, and the blooms, like with most orchids, last for months.
 And Vanda orchids have these clusters of long white gnarly roots that hang down about fifteen or sixteen inches long under the plant.

 The roots of an orchid are only there to anchor the plant, the orchid does not bring food up from its roots to the plant.
-Orchids have tiny scales all over them that catch water to nourishes the plant.
+Orchids have tiny scales all over them that catch water to nourish the plant.
 Orchids like to be wet and then they like to be dry, they need daily misting and thrive in indirect sunlight.
 The best way to understand a plant is to know its native habitat.
 Orchids originated in the tropics, and if you know about the tropics like say Hawaii, then you know there is a light shower every day.
-So yes sprits your orchid really well every day, or you can give it a good drink of water daily but make sure the water drains off.
+So yes spritz your orchid really well every day, or you can give it a good drink of water daily but make sure the water drains off.
 Orchids do not like wet feet; which is why you find them in open weave baskets that allow water to immediately run off.

 Misconceptions about orchids: